-

 Marina Abramovic

-Yugoslavian Performance artist famed for her gruelling, intimate works that are legendary feats of endurance, self-exposure and risk
+Yugoslavian Performance artist famed for her gruelling, intimate works

 -